benzamin/simple-movie-catalog/README.md

 - Open the report/Movies.html.
 For missing movies, check report/movies_missing_info.html.
 - If you wish to replace some fixed text inside a file, say movies.html, use the 'find-N-replace' script.
 Open it with a text editor and edit the values FIND_TEXT, REPLACE_TEXT and FILE_NAME.
 Then save and double click.
 Can be used to change the file references as web links.
 - If the script fails to find some movie, put the imdb link in a 'info.txt' file inside the movie folder.
+- Optional: For the movie-request feature, you need to install a php-mysql system, like XAMPP or Apache.
+Keep the whole project in the 'htdocs' folder of XAMPP or Apache.
+Make a new DataBase from mysql control panel(normally http://localhost/phpMyAdmin) and create a 'requests' table in it using movierequest/SQL/db.sql file.
+Then add your database name/username/password/host in the dbConfig.php file.
+Now you should be able to run the movierequest/index.php file and add new movie request from the button in the left.

 ##Usage(Windows)
 - Install perl and add it as an "Environment variable" in your windows.